coherence-community/coherence-demo/README.md

 * Lambda Support
 * OpenTracing Support
 * Polyglot client access from JavaScript, Python and Golang
+* Listening for events using Server Sent Events (SSE)

 You can run the application locally using `mvn exec:exec` or run on Kubernetes using the Coherence Operator.
 See the table of contents below for instructions.

 The demonstration uses AngularJS 1.7.5, Bootstrap 3.3.4, and a number of other frameworks.
 The UI interacts with Coherence using the REST API.

-> Note: By default, this demonstration uses the [Coherence Community Edition](https://github.com/oracle/coherence) version 23.09 and
+> Note: By default, this demonstration uses the [Coherence Community Edition](https://github.com/oracle/coherence) version 24.09 and
 > as a consequence the commercial-only feature "Federation" is not available by default.
 >
 > Please see  [here](#run-the-demonstration-using-coherence-grid-edition) if you wish to enable Federation by running using Coherence Grid Edition.